 For requirements and more information about these programs, visit the course catalog.

 Our students don’t just learn how to make art—they also learn how to conserve it.
-At the only college in the Midwest offering a BA in Art and Materials Conservation, you’ll immerse yourself in a program that follows American Institute for Conservation guidelines.
+You’ll immerse yourself in a program that follows American Institute for Conservation guidelines.
 Your coursework will include chemistry, material science, studio art and the humanities.
 The best part?
 You’ll spend a year living and learning the hands-on work of restoration and conservation in Florence, Italy.

 At Columbia, we believe that artists, animators, communicators and creative thinkers of all kinds need to understand the natural world in order to illustrate it, write about it and help preserve it.
 That’s why we created the minor in Biology.
 Your courses will encompass all manner of life—from the smallest cell to the largest mammal.